-If you take Lexapro, you should not discontinue use abruptly, as it may lead to symptoms of withdrawal.
+If you take Lexapro for depression or anxiety, you should not discontinue use abruptly, as it may lead to symptoms of withdrawal.
 Mood problems, agitation, anxiety, confusion and other serious symptoms can occur.

 Your healthcare provider can help you slowly decrease your dosage over time before going off of the drug to minimize the risk of these symptoms.